twhite96/TWBlog/content/posts/2015-01-12--alice/index.md

-<p>So this is where I&#8217;ll begin this blog&#8211; as an undergrad at a community college, transferring to a major university come fall of 2015.
+<p>So this is where I'll begin this blog&#8211; as an undergrad at a community college, transferring to a major university come fall of 2015.
 I am taking a Fundamentals of Programming class using Alice, a drag and drop, storytelling object oriented programming app for Mac, PC, and Linux.
 Best part about it is it&#8217;s <strong>free</strong>. </p>

 <p>Today was the first day of class and I am already excited.
 While I have a biology class as well this is a coding blog so we&#8217;ll get down to that. </p>